brevzin/cpp_proposals/packs/generalized-packs.md

 only a pack alias, it can be indexed into/unpacked as a type but not as a value.
  If a type provides only a pack operator, it can be indexed/unpacked as a value but not as a type.
-4. Is a Tuple-Like type (as per structured bindings)
+3. Is a Tuple-Like type (as per structured bindings)
-5. Is a constexpr range.
+4. Is a constexpr range (the constexpr-ness is important because of the fixed size)
-6. Is a types that has all of its non-static data members in the same class (as per structured bindings).
+5. Is a type that has all of its non-static data members in the same class (as per structured bindings)

 This paper proposes to redefine both structured bindings and expansion statements in terms of the pack-like type concept, unifying the two ideas.
 Any pack-like